 Knott County is most well-known for the Knott County Horse Trail Ride, hosted once in the spring and once in the fall of each year.
 The Trail Ride regularly hosts thousands of horse riders from across the nation and provides a big boost to the local economy.
 It is a real-world example of the power of adventure tourism.
 A bit of helpful information for OHV trail riders: Mine Made Adventure Park is closed to OHV use during the weekend of the Trail Ride.

-The park free to ride except during events, which is awesome.
+The park is free to ride except during events, a huge plus.
 It does cost to camp and you can find those prices posted on their Facebook page.